SixArm/project-management-rope-estimate/README.md

 # Project management ROPE estimates

-ROPE estimates are a way to do project management task planning by using four perspectives:
+Project management ROPE estimates are a way to do task timeline planning by using four perspectives:

 * R: Realistic estimate, based on work being typical, reasonable, plausible, and usual.